brianhill/transient-astronomy/record_of_work-term_4.md

 ### Week 6 (Feb.
 12-18)

 * 2023-02-16 &mdash; Crude recollimation (without needed adapter for Takahashi collimating scope) &mdash; Adapter located and ordered &mdash; Another recalibration (focus and sky model) following recollimation
-* 2023-02-18 &mdash;
+* 2023-02-18 &mdash; Attempted AT\_2023buy, but failed due to too many thin clouds

 ### Week 7 (Feb.
-19-25)
+19-24)

+* 2023-02-19 &mdash; Attempted AT\_2023buy again, but failed due to mount disconnections
+* 2023-02-22 &mdash; Ordered Windows laptop (may move entire operation to Windows)
+* 2023-02-23 &mdash; Planned to re-cable USB connection between TheSkyFusion and the mount, but the mount disconnection problem would not reproduce

 ## To-Do

 *Various loose ends*

 * Investigate Software Bisque's Super-Model and ProTrack software as an alternative to auto-guiding.
-* With Andrew Waser, get TheSkyFusion onto the Observatory network?
-* We need to understand why 3-5 m/s winds are able to buffet the scope so badly.